lqmeyers/SciColab/README.md

 Why:

-Although there are various individual search platforms for finding people (linked-in), papers (google scholar) and topics, there is nothing that is extremely user friendly and set
+Although there are various individual search platforms for finding people (linked-in), papers (google scholar) and topics, there is nothing that is extremely user friendly and set up to find collaboration based on shared traits

 Who: